nyxical420/nyxical420/README.md

-heya i do random roblox scripts lol
+heya i do random roblox scripts lol or some random discord bots

 <!---
 xacvwe/xacvwe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.